dentolos19/AniListNet/README.md

 - [x] Get intricate details about any character or staff like which anime and manga they appeared in or worked on!
 - [x] Get user details like followers, entries, collections, and favorites!
 - [x] Update a user's followings, entries and favorites easily!

-See more features by visiting the [features wiki](https://github.com/dentolos19/AniListNet/wiki/Features).

 ## 🔨 Roadmap